docs

 | Audit logging | Compliance and offshore-staff feasibility both depend on logging | Every PHI access logged with user, tenant, timestamp, and record per HIPAA Security Rule §164.312(b) |

-Medi is organized around practice context as the operational boundary, with all-practices views for users authorized to manage multiple practices at once.
-Practical surfaces:
+Medi is built around practice context as the operational boundary, with all-practices views for users authorized to manage multiple practices at once.
+The practical surfaces:

 - One workspace per billing company; client practices are scoped tenants inside it